mbrezu/Shovel/advanced.md

-Parallel processes provide an interesting but probably expensive (in Shovel) way of doing exception handling: spawn a process to perform an operation with potential exceptions, look at the value returned by `@wait` to determine if the operation performed normally or somehow failed.
+Parallel processes provide an interesting but probably expensive (in Shovel) way of doing exception handling: spawn a process to perform an operation with potential exceptions, look at the value returned by `@wait` to determine if the operation performed normally or failed.
 An aproximation of the 'Erlang way'.

 ### Implementing Parallel-Or